Nitrokey/nethsm/docs/clustering.md

 You can double-check the URL is right by calling `GET /cluster/members` on the node that is expected to join.
 This should list just one member: itself.

-Then register that expected peer URL on any existing node of the cluster (if you don't have a cluster yet, do this on the NetHSM that will serve as the initial node of the cluster).
-This is done using the `POST /cluster/members` endpoint (refer to its documentation), passing it a JSON body containing the peer URL.
+Then register that expected URL on any existing node of the cluster (if you don't have a cluster yet, do this on the NetHSM that will serve as the initial node of the cluster).
+This is done using the `POST /cluster/members` endpoint (refer to its documentation), passing it a JSON body containing the URL.

 If successful, this returns a JSON body of the form
 ```json